-Some 16 per cent of students surveyed think it will take over 20 years to pay off this debt and 39 per cent think it will take between 10 and 20 years, according to the latest student debt research by the Association of Investment Companies (AIC).
+Some 16 per cent of students surveyed think it will take over 20 years to pay off this debt and 39 per cent think it will take between 10 and 20 years, according to the latest student debt research by the Association of Investment Companies.

 Parents are even more pessimistic with 20 per cent who expect their child to have university debts believing it will take more than 20 years for their children to pay off the debt with the same percentage of parents as children (39 per cent) thinking it will take 10 to 20 years.

-Parents’ strategies to meet costs include their children living at home with 36 per cent believing that will be the case or grandparents pitching in with 13 per cent, two per cent more than last year, helping out their grandchildren.
+Strategies to cut the costs include parents believing their children will live at home to save money (36 per cent) or grandparents pitching in with 13 per cent, two per cent more than last year, helping out their grandchildren.

-AIC communications director Annabel Brodie-Smith advises parents to plan ahead to give their children an advantage in life.
+Communications director at the Association of Investment Companies Annabel Brodie-Smith advises parents to plan ahead in the long term to give their children an advantage in life.